arjunkmrm/estimating-adolescent-sleep-need/README.md

 Summing up, the last baseline day plus the first five sleep manipulation days were used for the analysis from the NFS studies.
 ‘Lapses’ represents mean lapses on a particular day (day_num).
-Sleep Time (ST) represents the total sleep time on the previous night.
-Total Wake Time (TWT) was calculated as the cumulative total wakeful duration across days (24 – ST\*day_num).
-After cleaning, there were 852 observations in total (6 days x 142 subjects).
+TST represents the total sleep time on the previous night.
+TBT represents the total bed time on the previous night.
+Total Wake Time was calculated as the cumulative total wakeful duration across days based on both the TST estimate \[(TWT_tst = 24 – TST_tbt) x day_num\] and TBT estimate
+\[(TWT_tbt = 24 – TST_tbt) x day_num\].
+After cleaning, there were 834
+observations in total (6 days x 139 subjects).

     ## # A tibble: 6 × 10
     ## # Groups:   subj [1]